qutip/qutip-doc/dev_roadmap.md

  *main dev*: TBA

  Create a new family package qutip-symbolic from ajgpitch fork of Sympy.
- Must gain permission from Robert Johansson.
+ Must gain permission from Robert Johansson and Eunjong Kim.
  Extended Sympy simplify to respect non-commuting operators.
  Produce user documentation.